 In The Field, Ministries would try to take them a baby outfit next time we passed that way on our daily walk.

 It was always a time to encourage the Mums about how beautiful their new baby is.

 And it was a lovely time to speak positive words over the new little life, believing the baby would grow to become a loved and treasured soul.

 Sharing Love with the Villagers

-Each afternoon we would walk the track different ways, and visit the locals.
+Each afternoon we would walk the track in different ways, and visit the locals.
 Some villagers would be weaving mats, or making baskets.
 Others would be preparing their ‘Makute’ (a form of banana) for dinner.
 (A village is not like you would think.
-Houses are distances apart with no centre store or road).
+Houses are distances apart with no center store or road).